 In the Gospel lesson for this Sunday, Jesus says, “If anyone would come after Me, let him deny himself and take up his cross and follow Me” (Mark 8:34).
 But what does it mean to deny ourselves?
 What does it mean to “take up your cross”?
 The original Greek word translated as deny in this passage is aparnisastho, absolute rejection.
 This means renouncing everything in our lives that would prevent us from attaining salvation.
 Christ-like self-denial goes much deeper than many of us realize.
 It penetrates the façade which hides our hidden sins, our shortcomings and our faults.

 However, absolute rejection doesn’t mean depriving ourselves the things we need to live, nor does it mean we lose our individuality, personality and identity.
 When Jesus speaks of denying ourselves, He means we must subordinate our will to the will of God.
-“Take up your cross and follow me” means to beginning the journey to salvation.
-It means subordinating our will to the will of God and subduing our anger, insensitivity, impatience, and childishness, and mastering them, rather than allowing them to control us.
+“Take up your cross and follow Me” means to begin the journey to salvation.
+It means subduing our anger, insensitivity, impatience, and childishness, and mastering them, rather than allowing them to control us.
 In short, it means becoming like Christ.
 That is the call He gives us; this is what it means to truly be a Christian.

 Sermon from +Father Thomas Hopko